cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 **master** - the master branch and is super lightweight, no custom type contracts are loaded in here, just a users page

-**assessment-base** - this is the base branch for custom type of assessments, it includes all of master branch's stuff plus the assessment custom type contracts.
+**assessment-template** - this is the base branch for custom type of assessments, it includes all of master branch's stuff plus the assessment custom type contracts.
 Use this repo if you're building against a Vendor of type assessments as this will get you up and running quicker

 **assessment-aon** - this is the aon branch for custom type assessment.
 This branch helps you understand what a custom connector would look like and how it would work; in this case we have a working example of aon against custom type assessments

-**bgcheck-base** - this is the base branch for custom type of background check, it includes all of master branch's stuff plus the custom background check contracts.
+**bgcheck-template** - this is the base branch for custom type of background check, it includes all of master branch's stuff plus the custom background check contracts.
 Use this repo if you're building against a Vendor of type background check as this will get you up and running quicker

 **bgcheck-fdav** - this is the fadv branch for custom type background check.
 This branch helps you understrand what a custom connector would look like and how it would work; in this case we have a working example of fadv against custom type background check